danielscholl-osdu/indexer/docs/docs/IndexAugmenter.md

   * For re-indexing, you don't need to use 'force_clean' option anymore.
 Users can still search the data during the re-index process.
 Please be aware that the search result could mix the non-updated and updated records before the re-index is fully completed.

 * One IndexPropertyPathConfiguration record corresponds to one schema kind's major version.
-Given the deployment of the IndexPropertyPathConfiguration record is via the `Storage Service API`, it can't prevent users from deploying multiple records for one schema kind. `Indexer augmenter` engine does not merge the multiple records to one and only picks one randomly before M19.
+Given the deployment of the IndexPropertyPathConfiguration record is via the [Storage Service](https://osdu.pages.opengroup.org/platform/system/storage/) API, it can't prevent users from deploying multiple records for one schema kind. `Indexer augmenter` engine does not merge the multiple records to one and only picks one randomly before M19.
   After M20, the last modified record will be picked by the engine.

-* To prevent more than one IndexPropertyPathConfiguration record corresponds to one schema kind's major version, all IndexPropertyPathConfiguration records should have ids defined with the naming pattern described in the [Introduction](#introduction)
+* To prevent more than one IndexPropertyPathConfiguration record corresponds to one schema kind's major version, all IndexPropertyPathConfiguration records should have ids defined with the naming pattern described in the [Introduction](#introduction).

 * All the extensions defined in the IndexPropertyPathConfiguration records refer to properties in the `data` block, including `Name`, `ValuePath`, `RelatedObjectID`, `RelatedConditionProperty`.
 System properties are